 I want to try my best to describe the feeling of both because personally I think, they fit two different needs in the market.

-Before shipping I paid around $263 for my YOW Pipe and $233 for my Smoothstar Holy Toledo.
+I bought my surfskate right before the surfskate craze started.
+Before shipping, I paid around $263 for my YOW Pipe and $233 for my Smoothstar Holy Toledo.
+You can see in the chart above, that they both have increased in price (YOW significantly).
 These boards aren’t cheap, but I do think it’s justified since they ride so much different than other boards.

 How Are They Made?

 So, how are they made, because even though they both utitlize springs, they go about it in a different way.

 YOW has a wider and thicker coil spring.
 The base and pivoting plates aren’t as hollowed out as the Smoothstar, which makes it an overall heavier adapter.